percona/k8spxc-docs/docs/scaling.md

 need to delete Pods one by one and their persistent volumes to resync the data to the new volumes.
 This can also be used to shring the storage.

-1. Patch the Custom Resource with the new storage size
+1. Edit the Custom Resource with the new storage size as follows:

     ``` {.text .no-copy}
     spec: